USS Haskell: World War II service

-Haskell was launched 13 June 1944 by California Shipbuilding Corp., Wilmington, California, under Maritime Commission contract; sponsored by Mrs. W. L. Friedell, wife of the Commandant of the 11th Naval District; and commissioned 11 September 1944.
+Haskell was launched 13 June 1944 by California Shipbuilding Corp., Wilmington, Los Angeles, under United States Maritime Commission contract; sponsored by Mrs. W. L. Friedell, wife of the Commandant of the 11th Naval District; and commissioned 11 September 1944.

 Following her shakedown cruise, Haskell arrived San Francisco 19 October and began loading troops and supplies destined for the Pacific.
 Underway 28 October, she set course for Finschafen New Guinea, and arrived 15 November 1944.
 Four days later the transport anchored at Biak Island to unload her troops, who were to take part in the developing New Guinea offensive.

 Haskell sailed via Mios Woendi to Noemfoor Island, 23 November-2 December, where preparations were underway for the important landings at Lingayen Gulf, Philippines.
 At staging areas throughout the western Pacific ships such as Haskell loaded troops and made practice landings prior to the actual assault.
 After exercises at Japen Island, Haskell departed in convoy for the Philippines 4 January 1945.
 A part of Rear Admiral Conolly's reinforcement echelon, Haskell and the other transports arrived off Lingayen Gulf 11 January 2 days after the initial landings.
 Haskell's group escaped attack while sailing the treacherous route through the Philippines.
 After unloading her troops and cargo, Haskell departed the next day, but not before her gunners had shot down their first enemy aircraft during an air raid on the 11th.

 The transport sailed to Leyte Gulf 15 January 1945, loaded troops, and took part in a practice landing at Tacloban, Leyte.
 The ship departed with Rear Admiral Struble's amphibious group 26 January for the Zambales landing north of Subic Bay, Luzon.
 This unopposed landing was carried out 3 days later and helped to cut off the Bataan Peninsula and hasten the fall of Manila.
 Haskell returned to Leyte Gulf 1 February 1945.

 With control of the Philippines secured, Haskell was next assigned to the giant Okinawa operation.
 She completed loading troops and supplies at Leyte 13 March 1945 and after amphibious exercises sailed 27 March for Okinawa.
 This massive invasion, climax of the Pacific island-hopping campaign, began 1 April.
 Haskell was a member of Rear Admiral Hall's Southern Attack Force, and debarked units of the 7th Division with their equipment during the first waves of the assault.
 During the first days of the bitter struggle she also served as an emergency hospital ship and cared for many casualties at her off shore anchorage.
 After unloading her troops and cargo, the transport sailed 6 April for Saipan, Marianas, thus escaping the heavy Japanese air counterattacks so valiantly endured by the ships remaining at Okinawa.
 Stopping at Saipan only briefly, Haskell steamed independently via Eniwetok and Pearl Harbor to San Francisco, where she arrived 1 May.